Attn: I have a busy family life with my wife and three kids. Thanks for your patience.

 .
 Later that year I received Dungeons & Dragons Set 1: Basic Rules

 for Christmas - DM ever since.
-Even now, I prefer fantasy and sci-fi themed games, wargames particularly.
+Even now, I lean towards fantasy and sci-fi themed games, wargames particularly.
 Almost anything goes except collectible games.
 (Artificial rarity is not my bag, baby.)
 Years of game mastering has turned me into a rules hacker.
-No game is too broken or already perfect.
-I'm a game tinkerer, so games that are 'kits' are really appealing to me.
-RPG wise, I'm particularly fond of everything TSR did for D&D until sometime in the early 1990's.
+Games that are 'kits' are really appealing to me.
+RPG wise, I'm particularly fond of TSR products from OD&D up through early 2nd Edition.
 I'm a big fan of 70's and 80's era "old school" RPGs in general.

 My RPG Geek of the Week #236 thread is here Top 10 are my most wanted games.
 I would trade generously for these.
 Hot 10